 The number of treatments you have will depend on your type and stage of cancer.
 Because your cancer is unique, your treatment plan will be too, including the duration and intensity of radiation therapy treatment.
 On average, a course of treatment may last 2 to 10 weeks.

 Each external radiation treatment is quite short—only about 20 minutes, with the actual radiation only taking a minute or two.

 Every patient and every cancer is different.
 Every treatment plan is also different.
 Your cancer treatment is always based on National Comprehensive Cancer Network (NCCN) guidelines and your specific pathology.

 Radiation oncologists are part of your treatment team.
 They work with your oncologist and surgical specialists to determine the best treatment plan for you.
-The radiation team also includes the physicist, dosimetrist, radiation therapists
+The radiation team also includes the physicist, dosimetrist, radiation therapists, and nurses.

 What to Expect During Radiation Therapy

 - Your doctor will explain your treatment plan, possible side effects, and how the treatments may help.